 In the Scissoring type two atoms move in opposite directions.

 b) Rocking: –

-In Rocking type, the movement of atoms takes place in same directions.
+In the Rocking type, the movement of atoms takes place in the same direction.

 c) Wagging: –

-In Wagging type two atoms move either up or down the plane with respect atom.
+In the Wagging type two atoms move either up or down the plane with respect atom.

 d) Twisting: –

-In this type, one of the atom moves up the plane while the other moves down the plane with respect to the central atom.
+In this type, one of the atoms moves up the plane while the other moves down the plane with respect to the central atom.

 1. CO2 :- It is a linear triatomic molecule.
 Therefore, modes of vibration are

 3n – 5 = 4.
 Two modes of vibrations are scratching and two are bending (asymmetric scratching).